Suziwan/World_University_Rankings_Python/README.md

 h) Which countries have the lowest ratios (Expenditure on Higher Education Institutions (Private and Public) in 2011) / Number of universities in the Times ranking in 2011?
 Arrange this list in ascending order.

 ## 3. Find interesting information

-Give 5 more interesting conclusions from your analysis:
+Give some extra interesting conclusions from your analysis:
-a) Gender equality
-b) Foreign students
-c)
-d)
-e)
+a) Top university each year according to each ranking
+b) Gender equality: Universities having more than 45% of women (Times ranking)
+c) International students: Universities having the most international students (Times ranking)